,

 If you’ve ever taken a gambling addiction test (except the Happiness test), we’re confident you’ve been asked about borrowing money for gambling.
 It’s a good question because a “YES” would indicate that gambling negatively affects a person’s finances.

-Borrowing money also includes situations the person has to borrow money to pay bills, loans, or food as a direct consequence of losing money in the casino.
+Borrowing money also includes situations in which the person has to borrow money to pay bills, loans, or food as a direct consequence of losing money in the casino.
 This is a common sign of problem gambling.
 If you live close to a gambler, please read the guide on protecting yourself from a gambling partner.

 13. Problem paying rent or bills

 Perhaps you haven’t borrowed money to finance your gambling, but have you ever had problems paying rent or wondered how you could put food on the table after you’ve spent time gambling?
-Out of 2000+ answers to the Happiness Test, 25% answered that they worry about putting food on the table.
+Of 2000+ answers to the Happiness Test, 25% answered that they worry about putting food on the table.
 It indicates that problems paying rent and bills can be a symptom of compulsive gambling.

 14. Getting payment reminders in the mail